You already learned how to bulk convert user mailbox to shared mailbox. This time we…

 Create a new Microsoft Exchange certificate.
 Run the New-ExchangeCertificate cmdlet and paste the previously copied certificate thumbprint in the command.

 Note: You can’t remove the Microsoft Exchange certificate in most cases.
-You will be able to remove the certificate when you create and publish a new Microsoft Exchange certificate.
+You will be able to remove the certificate after you create and publish a new Microsoft Exchange certificate.

 Thumbprint Services Subject